awsdocs/aws-security-hub-user-guide/doc_source/standards-security-score.md

 The security score represents the proportion of **Passed** controls to enabled controls\.
 The score is displayed as a percentage\.
 For example, if 10 controls are enabled for a standard, and seven of those controls are in a **Passed** state, then the security score is 70%\.

+The security score only reflects enabled controls and control findings from the current Region\.
+It does not support finding aggregation\.

 The security score calculation omits enabled controls that do not have any findings \(overall status is **No data**\)\.
 For example, a standard has 12 controls enabled\.
 Six of those controls are in a **Passed** state\.
 Two controls have no data\.
 Because the calculation omits the controls without data, the security score is 60%\.

 ## Security score for administrator accounts<a name="standard-security-score-admin"></a>